0v0katai/C.Basic/README.md

 The add-in lets you incorporate SDK-exclusive features to your CASIO Basic programs in calculator, without having to worry about the cumbersome debugging environment of C/C++.

-C.Basic has only implemented the interpreter part in the current phase.
+At this moment, only the interpreter part is implemented (hence the dot in the add-in name).
 In the future, C.Basic will evolve into C:Basic ("c-colon-basic") which includes a compiler.

 ## Supported calculators

+_This is a simplified list of supported calculators.
+For a detailed calculator models, click [here](https://cbasic.fandom.com/wiki/Tutorials/Installation)._

 Edition | Calculators
 ---     | ---
-FX      | fx-9750GIII/9860 series, Graph 35+EII/75/85/95
+FX      | fx-9750GIII/9860, Graph 35+EII/75/85/95
-CG      | fx-CG series, Graph 90+E
+CG      | fx-CG10/20/50, Graph 90+E

 ## Features